-Fire Engine Age: Fire Engine 8211 was purchased in 1996 and rebuilt in 2001 due to pump cavitation problems.
-It has the original drive train with equivalent to 160,000 miles.
-The vehicle housing, pump and other equipment were replaced in 2001.
-The original motor that operates the apparatus was not replaced and is still the original, which was acquired with this fire engine in 1996, 22 years ago.
+Fire Engine Age: Fire Engine 8214 was purchased in 1996 and rebuilt in 2001 due to pump cavitation problems.
+It has the original drive train, but the vehicle housing, pump and other equipment were replaced in 2001.
+The original motor that operates the apparatus was not replaced and is still the original mechanical motor acquired with the apparatus in 1996, 23 years ago.
+Although the engine's mileage is shown as 108,000, at the time of rebuild in 2001 it was zeroed out and the actual mileage is much higher.